kubeflow/fairing/README.md

 ```

 2. Configure the strategy that Kubeflow Fairing will use to package the model.
-   If you are using Google Cloud Platform and you have [set the _GOOGLE_
+   If you are using Google Cloud Platform and you [set the _GOOGLE_
    APPLICATION_CREDENTIALS_ environmental variable][gcp-auth], you can skip this
    step.
 Otherwise, use `set_builder()` to configure the builder method with
    the strategy you want to use to build the container image and the location